Skip to main content

 Few professionals transition from clinical practice to healthcare management, as most come from business backgrounds.
 To thrive in healthcare management, business professionals need to gain experience working in a healthcare setting.

-Some examples of ways to gain professional experience working in healthcare on the administrative side are:
+Examples of ways to gain professional experience working in health care on the administrative side are as follows:

 • Working in data entry or data quality oversight, especially with social service client tracking